hagerna/World-Happiness-Data/Jess_Lilly/index.md

 # Introduction

-I will begin my exploration with a brief look at the implication fo teh spread of Life Ladder Scores, by country.
-I will further be looking at the association between the Life Ladder Score and six hapiness indicators that are highlighted in the *Gallup World Happiness Report*: log GDP per capita, healthy life expectancy, social support, freedom to make life choices, generosity, and perceptions of corruption.
-I will further be draing off of two 2017 datasets with global depresison rates, and global suicide rates, to determine the association between the Life Ladder Score and emotional wellbeing.
+I will begin my exploration with a brief look at the implication of the spread of Life Ladder Scores, by country.
+I will further be looking at the association between the Life Ladder Score and six happiness indicators that are highlighted in the *Gallup World Happiness Report*: log GDP per capita, healthy life expectancy, social support, freedom to make life choices, generosity, and perceptions of corruption.
+I will further be drawing off of two 2017 datasets with global depression rates, and global suicide rates, to determine the association between the Life Ladder Score and emotional wellbeing.
 Finally, I will try to determine whether the Gallup World Happiness Report becomes increasingly less effective over time, as respondents become influenced by media coverage of their country's happiness.